cbcrg/tcoffee/docs/tcoffee_manual.rst

 .. hint:: The tag **+keep_name** must come BEFORE the tag **+extract_seq**.

-Extracting the Y most informative sequences
+Extracting the most informative sequences
-^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
+^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-Large datasets are problematic because they can be difficult to align and analyze.
-The problem is that when there are too many sequences, MSA programs tend to become very slow and inaccurate.
-Furthermore, you will find that large datasets are difficult to display and analyze.
-In short, the best size for an MSA dataset is between 20 to 40 sequences; this way you have enough sequences to see the effect of evolution, but at the same time the dataset is small enough so that you can visualize your alignment and recompute it as many times as needed.
-To be informative, a sequence must contain information the other sequences do not contain.
-The Y most informative sequences are the Y (number or pourcentage) sequences that are as different as possible to one another, given the initial dataset.
-To do so, you can use the flag **+trim** followed by your criteria for extracting the sequences (nXX for a number of sequences and NXX for a pourcentage of sequences).
+Large datasets are problematic because they can be difficult to align and analyze, MSA programs tend to become very slow and inaccurate.
+In short, the best size for an MSA dataset would be between 20 to 40 sequences to have enough sequences to see the effect of evolution, but in the same time small enough so that you can visualize your alignment and recompute it as many times as needed.
+More important than its size, a good dataset have to be informative, when each sequence contains information the others do not have.
+The most informative sequences are the sequences that are as different as possible to one another, within your dataset.
+You can extract the most informative sequences using flag **+trim** followed by the number of sequences you wish to keep ("n" for a number and "N" for a pourcentage).
 The following commands will extract the 10 most informative sequences (command 1) or the 20% of most informative sequences (command 2):

 ::